Tuning LLMs with Contrastive Alignment Instructions for Machine Translation in Unseen, Low-resource Languages

 \subsection{Assessing AlignInstruct Variants}

-From the results reported in Tab.~\ref{tab:res2}, we observed the objectives with AlignInstruct consistently outperformed those with HintInstruct or ReviseInstruct across metrics and model sizes.
+From Tab.~\ref{tab:res2}, we observed the objectives with AlignInstruct consistently outperformed those with HintInstruct or ReviseInstruct across metrics and model sizes.
 Namely, easy, discriminative instructions, rather than hard, generative ones, may be preferred for experiments under similar data constraints.
 The low-resource constraint likely made MTInstruct more sensitive to the difficulty of its accompanying tasks.

 Further, combining more than two instruction tuning tasks simultaneously did not guarantee consistent improvements, see Tab.~\ref{tab:res3}.
 Notably, MT+Align either outperformed or matched the performance of other objective configurations.
 While merging multiple instruction tuning tasks occasionally resulted in superior BLEU and chrF++ scores for OPUS xx$\rightarrow$en, it fell short in COMET scores compared to MT+Align.
 This indicated that while such configurations might enhance word-level translation quality, as reflected by BLEU and chrF++ scores, due to increased exposure to cross-lingual word alignments, MT+Align better captured the context of the source sentence as reflected by COMET scores.
 Overall, these instruction tuning tasks did not demonstrate significant synergistic effects for fine-tuning for unseen languages.